Another early deficit dooms the Wizards to their third straight defeat

 Pacers reserve forward Oshae Brissett was a thorn in the Wizards’ side, making big buckets at inopportune times.

 The third-year forward hit back-to-back three-pointers near the end of the first quarter that extended Indiana’s lead to 10.
-He hit another late in the third quarter to push the advantage to 84-67 and force a timeout from Wizards Coach Wes Unseld Jr.
+He hit another late in the third to push the advantage to 84-67 and force an Unseld timeout.

 Brissett, who came in averaging 3.9 points, finished with 12 points and eight rebounds.